 For the Company's gypsum based products all recovered waste materials are sourced from recovery operations within the UK, while other gypsum is sourced from the UK and EU Countries.
 All other raw materials are sourced from suppliers in the UK and/or European region.
 Polystyrene for our foam laminated products is purchased from global petrochemical businesses.

 Knauf will never knowingly tolerate slavery or forced labour.
 No one shall be required to perform forced or compulsory labour for or on behalf of Knauf or its partners.
-During 2018 we have not been made aware of any allegations of human trafficking / slavery activities against any of our suppliers, but if we were, then we would act immediately and work with our supplier and any necessary authorities to eliminate.
+During 2020 we were not made aware of any allegations of human trafficking / slavery activities against any of our suppliers, but if we were, then we would act immediately and work with our supplier and any necessary authorities to eliminate.